georgemarsh1809/PicnicProject/README.md

 ### Client: Picnic | Job: Junior Backend Engineer

-This is my project for the brief provided by Picnic, which was to create a URL shortener API with the following requirements:
+This is my project for the brief provided by Picnic.

+### 🔧 Setup:

+1. Ensure you have Node.js and Python installed
+2. Clone the repo: `git clone https://github.com/georgemarsh1809/PicnicProject`
+3. For the Back End:
+    - From the root directory, navigate to the backend folder: `cd backend`
+    - Create and activate virtual environment:
+        - Create: (On Mac) `python3 -m venv .venv` (on Windows, change `python3` to `python`)
+        - Activate: `source .venv/bin/activate` (on Windows,
+          `.venv\Scripts\activate`)
+    - Install dependencies:
+        - `pip3 install -r requirements.txt` (may have to change `pip3` to `pip`
+          on Windows)
+    - Run the FastAPI server: `uvicorn main:app --reload`

+It should be available at: http://localhost:8000

+4. For the Front End:
+    - From the root directory, navigate to the frontend folder: `cd frontend`
+    - In `/frontend/`, run `npm i` to install all necessary dependencies
+    - Then, run `npm run dev` to start the React app.
+Open the prompted URL to check the FE renders.

+It should run on: http://localhost:5173 (or similar, depending on Vite config)

+##

+### 🧪 To Run The Tests:

+1. Make sure you have `pytest`, `httpx (v0.24.1)`, and `fastapi` installed. \
+   They should have installed when you ran `pip3 install -r requirements.txt`. \
+    If not, run: `pip3 install fastapi pytest httpx==0.24.1 `
+2. Navigate to the backend folder: \
+   `cd backend`
+3. Simply run: `pytest`

+##

+### Implementation Notes

-#### 📋 Requirements :
+#### 📋 Project Requirements :

--   Please build a simple API with:
+"Please build a simple API with:

 1. `POST /shorten` – Accepts a long URL, returns a shortened one (e.g., https://pic.ni/abc123)
 2. `GET /{code} `– Redirects to the original long URL
-3. Basic persistence between requests (e.g., save data to a file or use SQLite)
+3. Basic persistence between requests (e.g., save data to a file or use SQLite)"

+##

 #### 🛠️ Tech: